XcalableMP/manual/en/tutorial-global.rst

 XMP/Fortran follows the syntax of the array section in Fortran.

 XMP/C has a different form.
 Triplets in XMP/C is written as [start:size:step].
-Start means the start index of the node group.
+Start means the start index of the node set.
 When start is omitted, the range start with the first element.
-Size means the size of the specified node group.
+Size means the size of the specified node set.
-When size is omitted, the node group has elements starting from start to the defined size (with specified step).
+When size is omitted, the node set has elements starting from start to the defined size (with specified step).
-Step can be specified to declare a discontinuous node group.
+Step can be specified to declare a discontinuous node set.
 When step is omitted, 1 will be used.

 For example, p[0:5] specifies 5 nodes starting from p[0] (from p[0] to p[4]).